SeanAbstract/gatsby-starter-netlify-cms/src/pages/index.md

   description: >-
     Fast and secure access to global markets with our online platform that allows you to buy and sell securities in Hong Kong, China and the US.
-Try Snowball X today - a trusted member of the Snowball Group
+Try Snowball X today - a trusted member of the Snowball Group.
   mainText: Fast Secure Trusted
   image: /img/snowball-phone.png
 stockSection: